irymee/TeleGPT/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables.

 `API_ID` = `your_api_id`